 It still retains the traces of former industrial activity, such as wood and marble floating, with the old factory and craft centre of Rebouc, mills and gravel quarries, and also feeds the Neste Canal.

 A fabulous fishing ground, with a No Kill trail in Lortet, this river is also a sensitive natural environment and is vulnerable to human activity.

-The main river in the Baronnies valley, which originates at the foot of the Bassia massif at the Gourgue d’Asque (Oueil de l’Arros) and in the Ariguette stream.
-It is a very preserved river in the upstream part with a very rich and particular fauna and flora (Pyrenean desman, otter, lichens, etc.).
-The Gourgue d’Asque in the first kilometers downstream from the source is the most emblematic of the environments.
-All around in the neighbouring valleys the streams/ creeks of the Ayguette (at Esparros), the Avezaquet (at Avezac)… converge towards this river.
+This is the main river of the Baronnies valley.
+It takes its source at the foot of the Bassia mountains in the Gourgue d’Asque (Oueil de l’Arros site), and in the Artiguette stream.
+The upstream section of this river is very well preserved and rich in unique fauna and flora (Pyrenean desman, otter, lichen, etc.).
+The most iconic site it traverses is the Gourgue d’Asque, on the first stretch downstream from the source.
+All around, streams like the Ayguette (at Esparros) and the Avezaquet (in Avezac) all converge towards this river.

 The Neste Canal